Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 -

-Submit your application before the July 12, 2024 11:59:59 Eastern application deadline.
+Submit your application before the July 15, 2025, 11:59:59 pm Eastern Daylight Time application deadline.
 Applications submitted after the deadline will not be considered, unless an applicant is able to provide verification that a technological issue error prevented their application from being correctly submitted.

 -